 Recommended holiday lettings in the Philippines

-Rent a holiday apartment, home or cottage in the Philippines: from $24 per night
+Rent a holiday home, apartment or cottage in the Philippines from just $26 per night

 Best holiday homes with a patio or terrace